A finite element method for the quasiclassical theory of superconductivity: Theory

 \subsection{Discontinuous Galerkin method for the coherence amplitude $\gamma$}

 The underlying assumption of finite element methods is that a given geometry can be decomposed into a collection of elements or cells, as indicated in Fig.~\ref{fig:mesh_example}.
-Note that we use a twodimensional geometry and triangular cells for illustration, but the method introduced here can be directly applied to three-dimensional models as well.
+Note that we use a two-dimensional geometry and triangular cells for illustration, but the method introduced here can be directly applied to three-dimensional models as well.
 The original differential equation then has to be translated to its weak form.
-We will focus on the Ricatti equation for $\gamma^\mathrm{R}$ but will drop the superscript $~^\mathrm{R}$ in the following.
+We will focus on the Riccati equation for $\gamma^\mathrm{R}$ but will drop the superscript $~^\mathrm{R}$ in the following.
 The derivation is largely identical for the advanced function $\gamma^\mathrm{A}$.
-For brevity, we omit the explicit dependence on the spatial coordinate $\mathbf{r}$, energy $\varepsilon$, and momentum orientation $\mathbf{p}_\mathrm{F}$ on all functions in the following.
 For ease of notation, we focus on the spin-degenerate case now which will result in a scalar equation for the coherence amplitude $\gamma$.
-The generalization the full two-by-two spin structure follows along identical lines but will produce a coupled system of equations for four unknowns, with equally many independent test functions.
+The generalization to the full two-by-two spin structure follows along identical lines but will produce a coupled system of equations for four unknowns, with equally many independent test functions.

 We start from Eq.~\eqref{eq:GammaEquation} that can, in the scalar case, be rearranged to read

 Multiplying both sides by a, for now unspecified, test function $\phi({\RR})\equiv \phi$, and integrating over the entire domain $\Omega$ gives